Quick Start Guide

 1. Edit data product configuration parameters as needed.

-2. Some products rely on elevation sources, such as mosaics and colorzied point clouds.
+2. Some products rely on elevation sources, such as mosaics and colorized point clouds.
 Make sure to include a LiDAR DSM/Point Cloud product, or add your own external elevation data, should you choose to generate these products.

 Created pipelines can be added to folders.
 Right click on a pipeline from the New Job page to create a folder for it, or move it to an existing folder.
 They can also be removed from folders by right clicking a pipeline in a folder.
 If all pipelines are removed from a folder, that folder will be deleted.